The Magdalen Islands or their French name - Îles de la Madeleine are an archipelago…

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.

-Electric fat tire biking – one of the very fun things to do in Montreal in winter
+Electric fat tire biking – one of the super fun things to do in Montreal

 For something new, how about an electric fat tire bike ride on Mont Royal?
 I tried this in Waterton Lakes National Park recently.
 Although I felt like I was cheating because I didn’t have to work very hard, I had one heck of a lot of fun.
 It was akin to riding a motorbike.

 Mont Royal is also a fantastic place, providing it’s a good snow year – for both snowshoeing and cross-country skiing.
-There are 33 kilometres of cross country ski trails – and three kilometres of marked snowshoe trails.
+There are 33 km of cross country ski trails – and 3 km of marked snowshoe trails.